 Please note no jewellery is allowed to be worn during PE for safety reasons and will need to be removed during PE and sporting activities.

-Our school uses a wonderful resource called Storytime Phonics to teach the Letters and Sounds Phonics scheme.
+Our school uses Little Wandle Revised Letters and Sounds SSP to teach phonics.
 Children are taught to hear and recognise letter sounds which they then learn to blend together to read words and then sentences.
 More information about our phonics program can be found in the Reading and Phonics section (under Early Reading)

 Once your child has settled in to Reception, Mrs Deakin will begin sending regular homework tasks home in children’s book bags.
 This homework will be linked to the learning your child is doing at school and will usually be a practical task.

 Reading books are sent home and changed weekly.
 Initially children will receive phonics cards to allow them to practise the sounds they have learned each week as well as a reading book with words when they are able to read them.
 Your child will also bring home a weekly story time book for you to enjoy reading to them.
 We ask you to listen to your child read their phonics card and/or reading book at least 4 times per week so that they begin to familiarise themselves with frequently used words.
 Please send your child’s book to school every day as children read regularly with a member of staff.